Usability Evaluation

 7. Buley, L. (2013).
 The User Experience Team of One: A Research and Design Survival Guide.
 Rosenfeld Media.

-An ideal read for individuals working in smaller teams or as the sole UX designer.
-It offers guidance on effectively integrating usability practices into projects, even with limited resources.
+This is an ideal read for designers working in smaller teams or as the sole UX designer on a project.

 You can find a full list of the top UX Design books, catering to both beginners and experts, in this article.